sjjsy/neronet/doc/notes_on_tools.md

 ### Floobits & Sublime

-- Provides realtime simultaneous file editing collaboration cababilities.
+- Provides realtime simultaneous file editing collaboration cababilitie.s
 - Can be setup with a repo such that changes are easy to reflect back in GitHub.